Penny Beuning, PhD

 Professor and Chair

-The Master of Science in Chemistry is a part-time program designed to allow practicing chemical professionals in the greater Boston area who have an earned bachelor’s degree in chemistry to pursue a master’s part-time in chemistry by completing a course work program during the evening weekday hours.
+The Master of Science in Chemistry is designed to allow practicing chemical professionals who have an earned bachelor’s degree in chemistry or a closely related field to pursue a master’s degree in chemistry by completing a coursework program during the evening weekday hours.
+Full-time or part-time options are available.
 The department offers a diverse range of courses that mirror the faculty’s research interests in biochemistry, chemical biology, synthetic chemistry, medicinal chemistry, polymer and materials chemistry, computational chemistry, and bioanalytical chemistry.

 The Department of Chemistry and Chemical Biology oversees the biotechnology graduate programs.
 The Master of Science in Biotechnology, a professional science master‘s degree program, is an innovative, nonthesis graduate degree.
 It combines advanced interdisciplinary training in biotechnology, biology, chemistry, and pharmaceutical sciences with the development of high-value business skills critical to success in today’s dynamic workplace.
 Students are offered the opportunity to gain hands-on experience during the program through Northeastern’s established co-op program.

-The biotechnology program also offers several graduate certificates in the areas of biopharmaceutical analytical sciences, biotechnology, biotechnology enterprise, experimental biotechnology, molecular biotechnology, pharmaceutical technologies, and process science.
+The biotechnology program also offers several graduate certificates in the areas of biotechnology, experimental biotechnology, molecular biotechnology, process science, biopharmaceutical analytical sciences, pharmaceutical technologies, regulatory science, manufacturing and quality operations, and biotechnology enterprise.

 Doctor of Philosophy (PhD)